stuartthompson/mdweblog/README.md

 *CAUTION*: This package is currently at version 0.5.0\
 It will generate a static site, but quite a poor one.
-I am planning to get a version 1.0.0 out within the next week or so.
+I am planning to get a version 1.0.0 out as soon as I can.
 Until then, I'm publishing this to test other workflows while I finish up the build.

 ## What is this, and why does it exist?